KyberNetwork/developer-portal/staking-voting-examples.md

 This document explains the basics of staking and voting, staking more KNC, and withdrawing KNC with 3 examples.

 ## Basic Staking And Voting
-Staking and voting are done in epochs, which sounds scary, but it really just means fixed periods of time, denominated in Ethereum block times.
-One KyberDAO epoch will be around once every 2 weeks.
-The exact block number will be determined at a later stage.
+Staking and voting are done in epochs, which sounds scary, but it really just means fixed periods of time, determined by the timestamps of the mined Ethereum blocks.
+The durstion of every KyberDAO epoch will be 2 weeks.
+The timestamp of the first epoch will be decided at a later stage.

 *   Epoch 10: Tom stakes 10,000 KNC.
 He cannot vote with this stake in this epoch.
 *   Epoch 11: He will be able to vote with his 10,000 KNC